What we know about the latest Ebola outbreak after WHO declares global health emergency

 What is being done to contain the epidemic?

+Pillai said that the CDC was unaware of any exposure on international flights and noted that both countries have exit screening measures in place to prevent the spread of the virus through travel.

+When asked if there were specific monitoring efforts at ports of entry into the United States for travelers from that region, Pillai said, “The US has appropriate measures for identifying individuals with any symptoms.”

-Humanitarian organizations like MSF are preparing to launch large-scale responses as quickly as possible.
+Non governmental organizations like MSF are also preparing to launch large-scale responses as quickly as possible.

 Ghebreyesus plans to convene an emergency committee “as soon as possible” to address the situation and discuss how nations should respond, according to WHO.